Mortgage Broker Business Plan

 Small companies and start-ups tend to get the most out of digital marketing.
 Digital techniques change as the technology evolves but some of the main strategies you need to use include targeting your audience, pay-per-click advertising, remarketing, email lists, voicemail marketing.
 Having a broker website with these key elements and a way to capture leads is a no-brainer.

-It’s also important for mortgage brokers to be active on social media as well.
+It’s also important for mortgage brokers to be active on social media.
 Key social channels include LinkedIn, Facebook, and YouTube.
 But of course, there’s no substitution for real-life interaction!

 You should also be attending meetup events, or even organising your own event.
 Read our other tips for marketing your mortgage business here.